-Stay Ahead of Email-Borne Threats with Cofense’s Malware Intelligence
+Stay Ahead of Cryptojacking Malware with Cofense’s Malware Intelligence

-Cofense’s malware intelligence service provides accurate and timely alerts about malware and ransomware being circulated in phishing emails.
+Cofense’s malware intelligence service provides accurate and timely alerts about cryptojacking malware and ransomware being circulated in phishing emails.
 Subscribe to our malware intelligence service and stay ahead of email-borne threats in order to better protect your network, your data, and your users.
 Sign up for complimentary threat alerts here.

 Although individual computers don ́t yield much processing power on their own, attackers can build a botnet of infected devices and make them work together – harnessing vast processor resources across a network of infected computers and stealing a small amount of bandwidth from each.